Danila Serra

 About Me

 I am an applied behavioral economist employing experimental methods to address questions in development, education, labor, and gender economics.
 I am a J-PAL Faculty Affiliate, an IZA Research Fellow, an Affiliated Researcher at the Wilson Sheehan Lab for Economic Opportunities ( LEO) and an EGAP research member.
 I hold a PhD in Economics from the University of Oxford, an MSc in Economics from the London School of Economics, and a BSc in Economics and Social Sciences from Bocconi University.
+My research has been funded by the Alfred P. Sloan Foundation, the Russell Sage Foundation, the Spencer Foundation, the World Bank, the Bill and Melinda Gates Foundation, the IZA G²LM|LIC program, the Social Science Research Council (SSRC), JPAL and Arnold Ventures.
+In 2017, I was selected by the International Foundation for Research in Experimental Economics (IFREE) as the inaugural recipient of the Vernon L. Smith Ascending Scholar Prize.

 In February 2025, I hosted an “Ask Me Anything” session organized by JPAL-Africa to celebrate the International Day of Women and Girls in Science.
 The AMA has been now converted into a blog post (thanks to Paul C. J. Berthe), featuring some of my research and thoughts on gender equality in education.